Snater/spirii-recruiting-challenge/README.md

 # Spirii Recruiting Challenge

-This monorepo contains a client application and a backend application, the latter allowing to update location statuses per WebSocket connection.
+This application fetches and renders charging point locations retrieved from a mock API according to the filters provided in the frontend.
+In addition to the client application, this monorepo contains a backend application allowing to update location statuses per WebSocket connection.

 ## Configuration